AlonsoJAG/automatic_model_selector/README.md

 ```

 ```
-On line 322, we can find the code to select the models to use both to detect people and their faces:
+We can find the code to select the models to use both to detect people and their faces:
-Line 938(ADP4F with 2 APDs):
+On lines 938 (ADP4F with 2 APDs) and 724 (ADP4F with 3 APDs):
     #People detection model
     #loaded_model_per = pickle.load(open('./modelos/hg/rfc_t4.sav', 'rb'))
     loaded_model_per = pickle.load(open('./modelos/hg/rfc11.sav', 'rb'))